Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Results and Discussion

-In the following section \ref{sec3.2}, we further investigate the origin of the non-monotonic behaviour of the formation energy w.r.t B concentrations by studying the crystal structure and the chemical bonding of these \baln alloys.
+In the following section \ref{sec3.2}, we further investigate the origin of the non-monotonic behaviour of the formation energy with respect to B-fractions by studying the crystal structure and chemical bonding of these \baln alloys.